NEW YEAR'S CONCERT 2021 / NEUJAHRSKONZERT 2021

 Abdullah Ma'ani, Britta Döring, Björn Brunke, Paulo Ferreira-Lopes

-In September we have been starting with a challenging project with the German-Jordanian University in Amman.
-Visual and audio projects are going to be developed - a collaboration in distance, and we are collecting experience in "Remote Directing".
+In September we started a challenging project with the German-Jordanian University in Amman.
+Visual and audio projects were to be developed - a collaboration in distance, and we collected experience in "Remote Directing".
 One result and experiment at the same time we like to show: a joint audio-visual concert with musicians from Mainz and Amman - a mix of Master- and Bachelor students of the dept. of time based media and media-design.